 It’s less likely for women to go completely bald, but it’s common for thinning to occur.
 Doctors divide female pattern baldness into 3 types:

-- Type II.
-This involves widening of the part and increase thinning around it.
+- Type II: This involves widening of the part and increased thinning around it.

 Female pattern baldness can be naturally occurring, related to genetics, a side effect of medication or treatments, or hormone changes caused by pregnancy or menopause.